Avdrn/github-actions-repository/docs/02-creating-your-first-github-workflow.md

-# Lab 2: Creating our first pipeline
+# Lab 2: Creating our first G

 ### GitHub Actions to create a CI/CD pipeline